0x4d4746h/coderesign/README.md

 * Xcode6.0+ with development tools

 # How to use
-<code>coderesign -d /you/ipa/path/xx.ipa -p your_distribution.mobileprovision -e your_entitlements.plist -id com.your.newbundleID -ci certificates_index </code>
+<code>coderesign -d /you/ipa/path/xx.ipa -p your_distribution.mobileprovision -e your_entitlements.plist -id com.your.newbundleID -ci certificates_index -py you-python</code>

 ### if you want to resign the third ipa package with Individual distribution provision profile
 option -ci: App ID prefix should be passed that you can find this value from developer.apple.com when you creating app id.
 For example : "BXTP48X8WA"